Doctor insights on:

 Tattoos on your breasts, or elsewhere, will not have any effect on your pregnancy or on breastfeeding your new baby.
 It may not be a good idea to get a new tattoo during pregnancy or while breastfeeding, because of the small risk of infection from the small breaks in the skin that ...Read more

 Not regulated by FDA: The pigments / inks used in tattoos are not regulated by the us food and drug administration, which makes me a bit wary, especially when you consider that, over time, some of those substances will become absorbed through the skin into your system.
-So I would be concerned about the potential toxicity of the substances used to create the tattoos. ...Read moreSee 1 more doctor answer
+So i would be concerned about the potential toxicity of the substances used to create the tattoos. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Is masturbation bad for your health?